konstantinz001/UNO-SA/README.md

 # UNO

 ![Logo](src/main/Pics/UNO-Logo.png)
-The classic game but in Scala.
+\nThe classic game but in Scala.
 A project for the course Sofware-Engineering.
 By **Konstantin Zabaznov** and **Soniesen Ratnaingam**.